-Flaring (non-routine) is relevant to our operations insofar as it constitutes around 10-20 % of our total CO2 emissions.
-Flaring has been strictly regulated in Norway since the start of oil production in the seventies.
+Flaring (non-routine) is relevant to our operations insofar as it constitutes around 5 % of our total CO2 emissions.
+Flaring has been strictly regulated in Norway since the start of oil production in the 1970s.
 Flaring is in general prohibited and is only allowed for safety reasons and in conjunction with start-up of activities.
 The Edvard Grieg platform has been designed with a closed flare system to minimise flaring and emissions.
 The platform has established a flaring strategy, describing relevant requirements and routines to minimize flaring.
 The main measures to reduce flaring and eliminate emissions are: Fine tuning of well start-ups, establishing criteria for reduced production during upsets in production or other situations (compressor trips, export line obstacles, gas injection problems, etc.) that may necessitate flaring.

 Lundin Energy adopts a fugitive emissions and cold venting target that is in line with the set limits as per the national authority's requirements in Norway.
-This target is set at < 150 tonnes of methane, and in 2019 we met this target as we only emitted 118 tonnes methane.
+This target is set at < 150 tonnes of methane, and in 2020 we met this target as we only emitted 141 tonnes methane.
 Reducing flaring is already covered in our carbon intensity of target <2 kg CO2/boe by 2023.
-In 2019 Lundin Energy stayed well below the permitted emission levels, flaring 54% of the permitted gas levels.
-The emissions were reduced by 8,000 tonnes CO2 compared to 2018, and reduced by more than 60,000 tonnes since the peak year (2016).
+In 2020 Lundin Energy stayed well below the permitted emission levels, flaring 54% of the permitted gas levels.
+The emissions were reduced by 13,844 tonnes CO2e compared to 2019.